silaspe/maths/docs/the_strand_puzzle.md

 as five hundred."

 just to clarify, there are no houses on the other side of the street, and the house numbers don't skip any.
-To solve the puzzle, you find the number of his house, and the total number of houses on the street / number of the last house on the street, and that one is in between $50$ and $500$, for future refrence, I will call those unknowns $x$ and $y$ respectively.
+To solve the puzzle, you find the number of his house, and the total number of houses on the street / number of the last house on the street, and that one is in between $50$ and $500$.
+For future refrence, I will call those unknowns $x$ and $y$ respectively.
 When someone gave ramanujan (I'm a big fan of him by the way), he (supposedly) solved it in under $10$ seconds.

 ### calculation

-also, because it is against MY rules to use something that I haven't derived (which is why the [polynomial](https://silaspe.github.io/maths/polynomial.html) page has more that $10$ lines, and why most of the contents of this website are derivations), first I will derive the formula for the sums of integers using [discrete calculas](https://silaspe.github.io/maths/binomial.html)
+also, because it is against MY rules to use something that I haven't derived (which is why the [polynomial](https://silaspe.github.io/maths/polynomial.html) page has more that $10$ lines), and why most of the contents of this website are derivations), first I will derive the formula for the sums of integers using [discrete calculas](https://silaspe.github.io/maths/binomial.html)

 #### the formula for the sums of integers (I couldn't find a better name)